vendrcontrib/vendr-payment-provider-quickpay/README.md

-# Vendr QuickPay Payment Provider
+﻿# Vendr QuickPay Payment Provider

-QuickPay Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+QuickPay Payment Provider for Vendr, the eCommerce package for Umbraco